 5 additions to your back-to-school-with-diabetes supply list

 - Books for friends.
-Younger kids may want to share diabetes-themed picture books or printed coloring sheets with friends, so classmates can understand why your child eats extra snacks, checks blood sugar or leaves the room throughout the day.
-Ask the teacher if you can distribute materials to the whole classroom.
+Younger kids may want to share diabetes-themed picture books or printed coloring sheets with friends, so classmates can understand why your child eats extra snacks, checks his blood sugar or leaves the room throughout the day.
+Ask your child's teacher if you can distribute materials to the whole classroom.

 - Less-expected items.
-Of course you'll need testing supplies.
+Of course, you'll need testing supplies.
 But what about a digital watch set with testing reminders?
-Maybe a special stuffed animal to hold for fingertip checks.
-Stickers and love notes are a great addition to carbohydrate count lists in the lunchbox.
-Anything that makes life better for your child makes life better.
+Maybe a special stuffed animal to hold for fingertip checks?
+Stickers and love notes are also a great addition to carbohydrate count lists in the lunchbox.
+Anything that makes life better for your child is positive.

 - Honey.
 Not literal honey for lows, but your sweet disposition.
-Remember the adage about "catching more flies with honey than vinegar?"
-Think about how long it took for you to learn the ins and outs of diabetes, and try to help bring school personnel along with a generous dose of patience.
+Remember the proverb about "catching more flies with honey than vinegar"?
+Think about how long it took you to learn the ins and outs of diabetes and try to help bring school personnel along with a generous dose of patience.

 - Confidence.
-Chances are, your child can take on more than you realize.
-They may need help, but even children as young as 4 or 5 can start to recognize the signs of low blood sugar, and by age 8 they can probably check their own blood sugar with supervision.2 Sending them off to school may be incredibly stressful, but the older they get, the more you need to let them fly.
+Chances are your child can take on more than you realize.
+They may need help, but even children as young as 4 or 5 can start to recognize the signs of low blood sugar and by the age of 8, they can probably check their own blood sugar with supervision.
+Sending them off to school may be incredibly stressful, but the older they get, the more you need to let them fly.

 Receive our newsletter